Wellcome Early-Career Awards

 • You have made an application to this scheme and you are waiting for a decision.

-• You hold, or have held, an equivalent award at this career stage.
+• You hold, have held, or have accepted an offer for an equivalent award at this career stage.
 An equivalent award does not include short-term funding.

 You cannot apply if you intend to carry out activities that involve the transfer of grant funds into mainland China.